 PVC is the most commonly available mat material because of it’s affordability and durability.
 PVC mats are generally the most sticky and spongy.
 Rubber, jute, and cotton mats are generally not as sticky as PVC, but can have surface texture that helps prevent slippage.
 Cork and combo mats are designed to be sticky when wet, but not necessarily when dry, so stickiness can be controlled by lightly spraying with water prior to use.

 Mats that are made from “foam”, or that don’t publicize what material they are made of, are most likely made from PVC.
 Generally mats that are not made from PVC prominently display what they’re made of as a selling point.

 Not all PVC mats are created equally.
 Some are manufactured without phthalates and other toxins.
 However there are no PVC mats that are biodegradable.

-Cotton is the most absorbent mat material, which is important if you sweat a lot or are planning on doing hot yoga.
-Cotton mats can cost a bit more, such as the Hugger Mugger Cotton Yoga Mat, but are also available in a more affordable rug style.
-Jute mats such as the Hugger Mugger Sattva Jute Mat feature an organic surface texture which prevents slippage naturally.
+Cotton is the most absorbent mat material, which is important if you sweat a lot or plan to practice hot yoga.
+Cotton mats tend to cost a bit more, but are also available in a more affordable rug style.
+Jute mats feature an organic surface texture which prevents slippage naturally.